 So you can imagine that those old wheels were turning in my head, when, after four hours of playing in the sandbox, my children presented me with this lovely sculpture:

 And what about this one?
 Do you think that Buzz Lightyear and the gun represent repressed aggression?
-Perhaps they are trying to express feelings of rage because instead of taking them on a nice beach vacation for Spring Break, I went to Home Depot and bought four bags of sand.

 I have come to my own conclusion of the therapeutic value of these sand sculptures.
 My three children played in the sand box for four hours without fighting.
 Four glorious hours of my children being in the back yard while I was elsewhere.
 Not listening to fighting.
 And that, my friends, is really great therapy.